mirror/boost/libs/parameter/doc/python.rst

 Sometimes it is desirable to have a default value for a parameter that differ in type from the parameter.
 This technique is useful for doing simple tag-dispatching based on the presence of a parameter.
+For example:

+..
 An example_ of this is given in the Boost.Parameter docs.
 The example uses a different technique, but could also have been written like this:

 .. parsed-literal::